-GPC has always supported a dark skies policy

-- 102. Goudhurst Parish benefits from dark skies and the Parish Council has supported a dark skies policy to protect the natural beauty of the night sky.
+GPC has always supported a dark skies policy 103.
+Goudhurst Parish benefits from dark skies and the Parish Council has supported a dark skies policy to protect the natural beauty of the night sky.
 It has therefore resisted all but essential, well-designed and controlled street and external lighting.
 The Parish Council will promote the appreciation of the quality of the rural 'nightscape' and encourage the removal of unnecessary and/or inappropriate lighting or, where warranted, a suitable replacement.
-The intent is to ensure that the night-time character of the Parish is not diminished. - 103.
-Goudhurst, as can be seen from the image below, has a relatively low level of artificial light pollution.
-Light pollution harms wildlife and undermines the character of the AONB at night.
-Unfortunately, light pollution has grown because of an increase in the use of external, security lighting and the introduction of large glazed areas in both new developments and altered/extended buildings.
-Viewed against a predominately dark background, the light emitted from such sources, particularly when in prominent positions, harms the nightscape character of the Parish.
+The intent is to ensure that the night-time character of the Parish is not diminished.